 3.5 The Tai-Sai Terminals and Game System shall be of a type approved by the Secretary and contain components necessary for the performance of, and be designed and programmed to perform, their respective functions in accordance with these rules.

-3.6 No person shall tilt, rock, damage or otherwise interfere with any Tai-Sai Terminal or seek to gain any undue advantage by manipulating any associated gambling equipment.
+3.6 No person shall physically or electronically interfere with any Tai-Sai Terminal or seek to gain any undue advantage by manipulating any associated gambling equipment.

 4.0 Wagers